 The waistcoat stitch, also called the knit stitch, is a quick and easy stitch to learn.
 It looks great and you only need to know how to single crochet!
 This is a great stitch for clothing and other wearable items, but also looks great for blankets, bags, or anything else you’d like.
 Go up a size or two with your hook to create a better stretch.

 Learn the waistcoat stitch here with our tutorial!

 Stretchy Crochet Stitches

-We hope you’ve enjoyed our list of stretchy crochet stitches!
+We hope you’ve enjoyed our list of elastic stitches!